 Caution: Higher concentrations of Hydrogen Peroxide Solution can harm your dog’s digestive system lining.
 Make sure you have a 3% solution Hydrogen Peroxide solution.

-As a dog might be anxious at that stage, let us explain to you that you might need help of someone while giving Hydrogen peroxide dosage to them.
-Therefore, it is better to take assistance of someone else in this situation.
+As a dog might be anxious at that stage, let us explain to you that you might need help from someone while giving Hydrogen peroxide dosage to them.
+Therefore, it is better to take the assistance of someone else in this situation.

 - If your dog hasn’t eaten anything other than the unwanted consumed substance in the last 2 hours, give them a small meal to eat so that your dog can puke easily.